This article offers tips on how to make your own news app, be it a mobile news aggregator or an app for your online magazine.

 To build a news app for your online magazine, you’ll need to first decide whether you want a native, cross-platform, or hybrid app.
 Native apps are developed separately for iOS and Android, while cross-platform apps run on both; hybrid apps are something between a mobile app and a web page but they, too, work on both platforms.
 At first glance, it seems logical to go for a cross-platform or a hybrid app.
 But in reality, they have more downsides than upsides:

-For most projects, it’s usually recommended to develop a native application.
+For most projects, it’s usually recommended to develop an MVP version first.
 This applies to almost all apps, not just news apps.
 So how can you create a news feed app for Android?
 And what about for iOS?

 |iOS app||Android app|